FrenchPhalange/portfolio/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 Any static assets, like images, can be placed in the `public/` directory.

-## TailwindCSS

-TailwindCSS is already configured in this repo, so you can start using them without any installation.

-## 👀 Want to learn more?

-Feel free to check out [Astro Docs](https://docs.astro.build) or jump into our [Discord Chat](https://web3templates.com/discord).

 [![Built with Astro](https://astro.badg.es/v1/built-with-astro.svg)](https://astro.build)